panlm/panlm.github.io/content/100-eks-infra/130-eks-network/externaldns-for-route53.md

   --hosted-zone-id $ZONE_ID --query \
   "ResourceRecordSets[?Type == 'NS'].ResourceRecords[*].Value | []" | tr '\t' '\n'

-# using output as value to add NS record on your domain registrar
+# using output as value to add NS record on your upstream domain registrar

 ```